nerdistry/AgriSense/README.md

 The repository is structured as follows:

-backend/: This directory contains the backend code of the AgriSense platform, including the API endpoints, MySQL database, and business logic implemented in Python.
+backend: This directory contains the backend code of the AgriSense platform, including the API endpoints, MySQL database, and business logic implemented in Python.

-frontend/: Here, you will find the frontend code for the AgriSense platform, implemented using JavaScript and React.
+frontend: Here, you will find the frontend code for the AgriSense platform, implemented using JavaScript and React.
 This directory also includes the HTML, CSS, and JavaScript files for the user interface.

-models/: This directory contains the trained Generative AI models, gpt-3.5, used by AgriSense to enhance the platform's capabilities.
+model: This directory contains the trained Generative AI models, gpt-3.5, used by AgriSense to enhance the platform's capabilities.
 The models are implemented using Python-based AI/ML libraries, and they play a crucial role in solving specific problems.

 ### Purpose